ivogeorg/msl-clang-003/README.md

 _this section concerns future iterations of the project_

-1. Redesign/refactor to return the _memory allocation address (mem)_ to the user from `mem_new_alloc` instead of the allocation record address.
-The allocation record is embedded in the linked list node, so when the node heap is reallocated, the nodes' (and, thus, the allocation records') addresses shift.
-The internal infrastructure only requires an adjustment of the linked list pointers and the gap index node pointers, but the allocation record addresses already returned to the user are invalidated.
-So _mem_ should be returned and not _alloc_.

-2. Static linking of the _cmocka_ library.
-[Latest release is cmocka 1.1.0](https://cmocka.org/).

-3. Doxygen comments for header files.
+## TODO

+1. Add contents for easy navigation.
+2. Refactor to return `mem` not `alloc` to allow pool reallocation and stress testing of multiple large pools and pool growth.
+3. Generate drawings of the metadata and allocation scenarios, and embed in README.
+4. Try cmocka 1.1.1 memory leak detection.
+5. Doxygen for headers, which are part of assignment.
 [Documentation](http://www.stack.nl/~dimitri/doxygen/manual/docblocks.html).
 [Example](http://fnch.users.sourceforge.net/doxygen_c.html).
+6. Currently, the test suite is _not_ testing `static` function implementation in `mem_pool.c`, which results in sloppy code and shortcuts. _What can be done?_
+7. Review `TODO`-s in the code.
+8. Static linking of the _cmocka_ library.
+[Latest release is cmocka 1.1.1](https://cmocka.org/). _CMakeLists.txt should work on all platforms after platform-specific library installation._